aoumad/42_cursus/Born2beroot/born_questions.md

 ----------------------------------------------------------------------------------------------------------------
 Let’s look at some of the formats and rules to follow when editing sudoers:

-All lines starting with # are comments root ALL=(ALL:ALL) ALL – this line means that the root user has unlimited privileges and can run any command on the system
+All lines starting with # are comments:

+root ALL=(ALL:ALL) ALL – this line means that the root user has unlimited privileges and can run any command on the system.

 %admin ALL=(ALL) ALL – the % sign specifies a group.
-Anyone in the admin group has the same privileges as of root user
+Anyone in the admin group has the same privileges as of root user.

 %sudo   ALL=(ALL:ALL) ALL – all users in the sudo group have the privileges to run any command Another line of interest is #includedir /etc/sudoers.d, this means we can add configurations to the file sudoers.d and link it here.